Lucid dreaming is a fantastic skill, that can allow you to dream for whatever YOU want

 • Sometimes can cause headaches

-In this study, you can find out more about the physiological mechanism behind the African dream root’s ability to induce unusual dream states.
+In this study, you can find out more about the African dream root’s ability to induce unusual dream states.

 Dosage and usage:

 The recommended dose is 1 full teaspoon of powdered root to 2 cups of water.